 Becoming self employed can be the biggest adventure of your life.
 You’ll be your own boss and everything you do will be in the interests of your own business.
-Let’s have a chat about what’s involved in becoming self employed in the UK.
+Let’s have a chat about what’s involved in registering as self employed in the UK.

 You can watch the video about this subject here, or read on below: